 The tricky and most difficult part is how to go about the combined wedding reception, but don’t worry, I have a step by step detailed planning guide that you can count on.
 Ensure to read to the end of this post (click next page buttons at the end) because I also included a sample combined program of event schedule that will make it easier for you and other couples to organize both their traditional and white wedding on the same day, in a way that things move smoothly from one event to the other.

-Sample Program of Events for Traditional and White Wedding on the Same Day
+Sample Program of Events for 2-in-1 Traditional and White Wedding on the Same Day

 The question many brides ask is how to structure their program of events for a combined traditional and white wedding reception on the same day.
 Some couples choose to have the white (religious) weddings first or in the morning, and later have the traditional wedding and combined reception party.